 Additional Income

-Hospitals and staffing agencies have been incentivizing registered nurses all over the country with sign-on and completion bonuses.
+Hospitals and staffing agencies have incentivized registered nurses nationwide with sign-on and completion bonuses.
 Nurses may also earn supplemental income through side hustles between contracts.

-Working with an accountant can give you a better idea of how to file tiles for your supplemental income while you prepare to buy a home.
+Working with an accountant can give you a better idea of how to file taxes for your supplemental income while you prepare to buy a home.

 Student Loan Debt